tweag/ormolu/DESIGN.md

 approach.
 There are enough bugs in Brittany at the moment so that it's hardly usable although it's now 2 years old.
 Looking at the opened bugs it's clear that almost all of them are because of the too-low-level approach which seems to be very fragile.
-I'm surprised it even works at all, probably the author had strong will power.

 ### Hindent